Frequently Asked Questions

 Use our School Directory to check with a KIPP school near you for specific dates and details.

-• KIPP schools provide a safe, structured, and nurturing environment with minimal distractions and more time for both academics and extracurriculars, so our students love school and maximize their learning.
+• KIPP schools provide a healthy, structured, and nurturing environment with minimal distractions and more time for both academics and extracurriculars, so our students love school and maximize their learning.

 To gain this extra time, KIPP schools feature a longer school day (typically from 7:30am until 4:00pm), as well as summer school.
 This extra time allows KIPP schools to offer a strong academic program along with art, music and other extracurriculars as part of the school day.